Shunning in the church

 A hellish illusion

 However it plays out, shunning is hellish.
-Just in the few sources I’ve mentioned, it’s been called:
+Just the few sources I’ve mentioned call it:

 • The social death penalty